 The Potential Behind Self Driving Cars

-- Transportation for all: Driving is somewhat limited to those who are able bodied, unimpaired, and old (or young enough) to drive.
-But a driverless vehicle opens up the possibility of allowing the elderly, blind, and others to be able to drive.
-It’s also a solution for drunk driving, as self driving cars take home would-be drunk drivers home safely without incident.
+- Transportation for all: Driving is somewhat limited to able-bodied, unimpaired, and old (or young enough) to drive.
+But a driverless vehicle opens up the possibility of allowing the elderly, blind, and others to drive.
+It’s also a solution for drunk driving, as self-driving cars take home would-be drunk drivers home safely without incident.

-- Ability to work while commuting: Without needing to drive, passengers can complete work, browse social media, socialize, and more in the vehicle.
+- Ability to work while commuting: Without driving, passengers can complete work, browse social media, socialize, and more in the vehicle.

 How Self Driving Cars Work

 In most autonomous vehicles, sensors and cameras are integral to driving.
-With the sensors, they will detect objects including other vehicles, cyclists, and pedestrians.
+With the sensors, they will detect objects, including other vehicles, cyclists, and pedestrians.
 If an object is detected up ahead, the vehicle knows to slow down or stop to keep a safe distance.
-Sensors also let the car know when a lane change is safe, as they can detect other vehicles to the left and right as well.
+Sensors also let the car know when a lane change is safe, as they can detect other vehicles to the left and right.